CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

   println(s, " is a city")
 end
 ```
-A more sophisticated way of using for loops is related with the creation of arrays.
+A more sophisticated way of using for loops is related to the creation of arrays.
 As can be seen in the next code, we are creating a 2-dimensional array in which each entry is the sum of the indexes.

 ```julia
 [i+j for i=1:2, j=1:3] # Obviously, we can add more dimensions